 The lush, breezy blossoms of the larkspur stand for lightness, good luck, and laughter.
 With its sweet fragrance and distinctive, dolphin-shaped blossom, the larkspur is a refreshing, revitalizing choice for summer.

-gladius, meaning sword, gladiolas were thought to be able to pierce the heart with their stunning beauty.
+Named for the Latin word "gladius", meaning sword, gladiolas were thought to be able to pierce the heart with their stunning beauty.
 This birth flower for August represents strength of character and moral integrity, linked closely to marriage and family.

 Long associated with magical powers, the aster was once believed capable of warding off evil spirits with its scent.
 Today, the aster represents devotion, elegance, life, and love.

-Once known as "Mary's Gold, marigolds were often placed near statues of the Virgin Mary.
-Richly toned in robust, earthy hues, marigolds are the perfect representation of autumn and symbolize warmth, affection, gratitude, love of nature, and grace
+Once known as "Mary's Gold", marigolds were often placed near statues of the Virgin Mary.
+Richly toned in robust, earthy hues, marigolds are the perfect representation of autumn and symbolize warmth, affection, gratitude, love of nature, and grace.

 The chrysanthemum holds special meaning in Asian cultures, representing a symbol of the sun to the Japanese and an object of meditation for the Chinese.
 In Japan, it is said that drinking wine containing a single chrysanthemum petal will promote a long, healthy life.